Fakerr/git-recall/README.md

 # git-recall
-> Simple and handy tool to easily recall what you've done

 ![git recall](http://imgur.com/bq9kRez.gif)

 ## Purpose

 `git-recall` is a simple tool that allows you to easily go through your commits and check what you or other contributors in your team did.
-It doesn't aim to be a replacement for the `git log` command, but just to be a handy way to recall your work from your terminal.
+It doesn't aim to be a replacement for the `git log` command, but just to be a handy way to recall what you've done from your terminal.

 ## Usage